Liozou/PeriodicGraphs.jl/docs/src/neighborhood.md

 2. replace `x ∈ visited` by `visited[hash_position(x, g)]` and
 3. replace `push!(x, visited)` by `visited[hash_position(x, g)] = true`

+although some care should be taken since `PeriodicGraphs.graph_width!` is only a heuristic.

 Such algorithms can be used to compute the topological invariants like [`coordination_sequence`](@ref) for example.